-Autumn weather might be cooler and time spent outside may be less, but maintaining a clean garden and keeping your plot tidy will make new planting easier when spring arrives.
+As autumn sets in and the weather gets cooler, time spent outside may be less, but maintaining a clean garden and keeping your plot tidy will make new planting easier when spring arrives.

-Follow these five tips to keep your outdoor space looking good throughout the autumn and winter months.
+Follow these tips to keep your outdoor space looking good throughout the autumn and winter months.

 1. Clear away furniture